Campus will be open on Thursday, November 21, and all classes and operations will return to normal.

 Mary Weir

 Interested in studying Criminal Justice at a four-year college or university?
-Take Criminal Justice courses while earning your transferable Associate of Arts degree.
+Take Criminal Justice courses while earning your transferable Associate in Arts degree.
 You will hone your critical thinking and communication skills and learn about the Criminal Justice system.

 View in Catalog